-The uranium is then precipitated and finally filtered, dried and packaged into 200 litre drums (400kg/881lbs) or four-ton hoppers ready for transport by land and/or sea to a conversion facility.
+The uranium is then precipitated and finally filtered, dried and packaged as UOC into 200 litre drums (400kg/881lbs) or four-ton hoppers ready for transport by land and/or sea to a conversion facility.
 During conversion, the high purity required for nuclear fuel is achieved by dissolving UOC in nitric acid, and then filtering and treating the solution with chemical solvents.
 The resulting uranyl nitrate is more than 99.95 per cent pure.
 It is reconverted into uranium oxide, which in turn is converted into highly volatile UF6 which is the feedstock for centrifuges in the enrichment process.
-For heavy water reactor fuel, enrichment is not required; instead UO2 is produced from the uranyl nitrate and shipped directly to a fuel fabrication plant.
+In the case of heavy water reactors, which are fueled with natural uranium, enrichment is not required; instead UO2 is produced from the uranyl nitrate and shipped directly to a fuel fabrication plant.

-The output from approximately 50 operating uranium mines worldwide is delivered to only a handful of conversion facilities – in Canada, China, France, India, Russia, and the United States.
-Until its closure in August 2014, UOC was converted at the Springfields conversion plant in the United Kingdom.
+Most of the output from approximately 50 operating uranium mines worldwide is delivered to only a handful of conversion facilities – in Canada, China, France, India, Russia, and the United States.
+Until its closure in August 2014, UOC was also converted at the Springfields conversion plant in the United Kingdom.

 Of these countries, Canada is the only one that does not possess nuclear weapons.
-China, France, Russia, the United Kingdom and the United States are officially recognized nuclear weapons states under the Nuclear Non-Proliferation Treaty (NPT) while India – not a party to the NPT – became the sixth major destination for UOC after its re-entry in 2008 to the global civilian market.
+China, France, Russia, the United Kingdom and the United States are legally recognized nuclear-weapon states under the Nuclear Non-Proliferation Treaty (NPT) while India – not a party to the NPT – became the sixth major destination for UOC after its re-entry in 2008 to the global civilian market.